 8. Mortise and tenon wood joint

-but easy-to-use joint and it gives the strongest type of hold you can use glue for making it an even more secure joint but without applying the glue you can adjust it any time, also it is mostly used for large-scale projects, furniture, and making structure.
+but easy-to-use joint and it gives the strongest type of hold you can use glue for making it an even more secure joint but without applying the glue you can adjust it any time, also it is mostly used for large-scale projects, furniture, and making structures.

 9. Pocket Wood Joint